 Our youth participate in missions, as well, working with the Greater Baton Rouge Food Bank and The Fellowship Center in Gonzales.
 However, their efforts are not limited to local projects: Through World Changers, our youth work with those in need both within and outside of the state, using these opportunities to help others and share the gospel.

 Each Thanksgiving our church provides meals for those who might otherwise go without that day.
 We cook and deliver the meals to shut-ins, the elderly and the isolated within our community.
-Almost 155 meals were delivered during Thanksgiving 2012.
+Over 200 meals were delivered during Thanksgiving 2013.